 Why Do I Need a Financial Durable Power of Attorney?

-It ultimately depends on the exact powers and provisions included within the document, but I tell my clients to imagine that a Financial Durable Power of Attorney is a “blank check.”
+It ultimately depends on the exact powers and provisions included within the document, but I tell my clients to imagine that a financially durable Power of Attorney is a “blank check.”
 It permits the person you name to step in your shoes and do just about anything on your behalf, but at the same time, does not include specific instructions from you as to how you want them to manage things.
 This is why some clients instead opt to set up a revocable living trust that includes detailed disability instructions.

-For example, let’s say that you are in the advanced stages of Alzheimer’s or dementia and your family is no longer capable of providing you with adequate care at home, so they consult with an elder law attorney about their options of paying for nursing home care.
-Frequently, the plan recommended by the elder law attorney will include the establishment of one or more trusts to help you qualify for financial assistance from Medicaid, veterans benefits or other programs to pay for the cost of the nursing home.
+For example, let’s say that you are in the advanced stages of Alzheimer’s or dementia, and your family is no longer capable of providing you with adequate care at home, so they consult with an elder law attorney about their options of paying for nursing home care.
+Frequently, the plan recommended by the elder law attorney will include the establishment of one or more trusts to help you qualify for financial assistance from Medicaid, veterans benefits, or other programs to pay for the cost of the nursing home.
 Imagine your spouse or child’s frustration when they are told that your power of attorney doesn’t permit them to set up the trust on your behalf!
 This could be a mistake that costs your family tens or hundreds of thousands of dollars!

 To learn more about common estate planning issues, check out our free guide, Estate Planning Pitfalls: The 12 Most Common Threats to Your Estate & Your Family's Future, or to discuss your estate planning concerns, please call our office at 919-443-3035 or contact us online.